jeff-adkisson/swe-3643-fall-2024/homework/homework-3.md

 ### Section 4: Execute Tests from the Command Line/Terminal

-S4
+1.

 ### Section 5: Check-in Homework 3 to your GitHub Homework Repository

-1. Create a README.md file in the root directory of Homework3.
+1. Create a README.md file in the root directory of Homework 3.

 2. Put the following Markdown in your `Homework3/README.md` file.